We have a long-standing presence in Asia and opened our office in Hong Kong in 1974.

 PCLL tuition fees

-Our current policy is to pay our prospective trainees' course tuition fees for the PCLL course in Hong Kong.
+Our current policy is to pay our prospective trainees' course tuition fees (in addition to a maintenance allowance) for the PCLL course in Hong Kong.
 This assistance is, of course, provided on the basis that prospective trainees do in fact join us after passing the PCLL course.

 We run vacation schemes during the winter and summer vacations for those considering law as a career and who have completed at least one year of a first degree course.